KainanGB/oop-solid-exercises/bank/README.md

 **Ready to start coding?** Begin with the `Transaction` class and build your way up! 🚀

 Remember: Focus on writing clean, well-encapsulated code that properly validates inputs, maintains data integrity, and implements real-world business rules.
 This exercise simulates actual banking software requirements!

+## USER NOTES:

+1. **Bank exercise**:
+   - should create a better Transaction flow instead of using Account class to handle transaction processing.